Toronto Argonauts: 2016–present

 After years of being run on a shoestring budget by owner David Braley and facing the prospect of being evicted out of its longtime home, Braley sold the club to a consortium, led by Maple Leaf Sports & Entertainment chairman Larry Tanenbaum and BCE Inc, a move that solidified the franchise's long-term future.

 The Argos moved out of Rogers Centre and into BMO Field for the 2016 season.
 Despite the initial hype of playing at a fan-friendly outdoor facility, the club finished at the bottom of the standings with a 5–13 record.
 A front office purge followed, with the firing of general manager Jim Barker on January 24, 2017.
 Head coach Scott Milanovich, who was facing an uncertain future with the Argos in the wake of Barker's firing, quit four days later, accepting the quarterbacks coach position for the Jacksonville Jaguars under Doug Marrone.

 Looking to start afresh both on and off the field, the Argos hired former Montreal Alouettes general manager Jim Popp and head coach Marc Trestman on February 28, 2017.
 Popp and Trestman won consecutive Grey Cup championships in 2009 and 2010.
 Popp, the architect of the Alouettes' resurgence in the Montreal sports scene, acquired some of his former players, such as S. J. Green and Bear Woods.

 In August 2017, the team moved their practice facility to the former Don Bosco Catholic Secondary School, with a short-term lease of the facility from the Toronto Catholic District School Board.

-Despite missing most of the free agency period and having mere months to assemble both a roster and coaching staff, the Double Blue finished the year with a 9–9 record, good enough for first place in a weak East Division and a first-round bye.
-After a thrilling last-minute comeback win in the Eastern Final over Saskatchewan, 25–21, the Argos capped off the season in true Cinderella fashion, with another thrilling comeback, winning their 17th championship in the 2017 Grey Cup.
-Their 27–24 win over Calgary marked their second Grey Cup victory against the Stampeders in five years.
+Despite assembling the roster and coaching staff on short notice, the team finished the 2017 season with a 9–9 record, placing first in the East Division.
+After defeating Saskatchewan 25–21 in the Division Final, Toronto won the 17th Grey Cup in their franchise history, defeating Calgary 27–24.

 In 2018, the team's new owners Maple Leaf Sports & Entertainment moved the team's practice facility to the nearby MLSE managed Lamport Stadium with the football operations staff moving to BMO Field and the nearby MLSE managed Coca-Cola Coliseum.

 Since 2015, the team has averaged the lowest home attendance in the CFL every year, their lowest average (in a non-pandemic affected year) being 12,431 in 2015.
 Despite that, the Argonauts won their 18th Grey Cup championship in team history in 2022, hanging on to defeat the Winnipeg Blue Bombers, 24–23, and in 2024 they again defeated Winnipeg by a score of 41–24 to capture their second Grey Cup championship in three seasons and continuing their streak of winning their last eight Grey Cup appearances, dating back to 1987.